cruftex/cruftex.net/source/_posts/Java-Caching-Benchmarks-Part-3.md

 <!-- more -->

 Impatient readers can skip to the [Conclusion](#Conclusion).
-In rest of the article below points are discussed:
+In the rest of the article below points are discussed:
-•	Two benchmark scenarios to utilize the different cache eviction algorithms.
+•	Two benchmark scenarios to use different cache eviction algorithms.
 •	Memory consumption and comparison between Jar file sizes for different implementations.

 <!-- toc -->